Updated: Nov 30, 2022

 "Oh, I’m sure.
 I told you I would get it back to you.
 I just did not think it would take this long!” he smiled.

 My sense of humor and the way I phrase things are directly related to three brothers John, Jim, and Clare.
 My love of caving, fear of caving, and the ultimate swearing off caving forever came from David, Tom, Dan, Mike, and others.
 I learned so much about leadership within a peer group from Lane, Fred, and Paul.
 I learned a lot about cars, music, girls, bad food, and communal living at its best and worst.
 While I am sure that I learned something from my limited time in class, most, if not all the important life lessons were learned at 525 North Walnut Street.
-I learned what it was like to be at the bottom of the social totem pole and to have to grow up again within an organization.
+I learned what it was like to be at the bottom of the social totem pole and to have to find my place within an organization.
 Pledges were expected to put up with a lot of grief from the brothers.
-However, it was important to remember your own feelings from those days and treat the younger brothers with respect as they found their places in the fraternity as I had.
+However, it was important to remember your own feelings from those days and treat the younger brothers with respect as they found their places in the fraternity.
 And . . . if you didn't, there were always plenty of older brothers to help you to remember.
 I learned a lot of those lessons of respect from Bob, Barry, Ben, and so many others.
 I also had to learn that there were consequences to all your actions (I will not mention the names of any mentors in this area).
 Plus, I can still recite the Greek alphabet in less than 10 seconds while being dropped into a vat of ice water.
 That talent is not all that useful these days–but I can still do it!

 Some of my happiest moments in life were watching black and white horror movies (affectionately referred to as “spider gump” movies) on Saturday nights.
 After returning our dates to their dorms, we would usually gather in the TV room surrounded by empty pizza boxes, Scottie hamburger bags, and an occasional beer can.
 With no money left from the weekend, there was nothing left to do but tell stories, laugh, and watch TV.